ballerina-attic/docs-ballerina-vscode-extension/en/docs/edit-the-code/code-actions.md

 - `Change parameter type`: Change the type of a function/method parameter.
 - `Add conditional default value`: Add a conditional default value for the incompatible type.
 - `Convert to 'xml'/'string' template`: Convert a raw template into a subtype (`xml` or `string`).
-- `Add type cast for numeric expressions` Add a type cast for an unsupported numeric expression.
+- `Add type cast for numeric expressions`: Add a type cast for an unsupported numeric expression.

 The `Change variable type`, `Change parameter type`, `Add type cast`, and `Change return type` quick fixes are demonstrated below.